XRPLF/XRPL-Standards/XLS-0056d-batch/README.md

 * All or nothing: Mint an NFT and create an offer for it in one transaction.
 If the offer creation fails, the NFT mint is reverted as well.
 * Trying out a few offers: Submit multiple offers with different amounts of slippage, but only one will succeed.
 * Platform fees: Package platform fees within the transaction itself, simplifying the process.
-* Swaps (multi-account): Trustless token/NFT swaps between multiple accounts.
+* Trustless swaps (multi-account): Trustless token/NFT swaps between multiple accounts.
+* Flash loans: Borrowing funds, using them, and returning them all in the same transaction.
 * Withdrawing accounts (multi-account): Attempt a withdrawal from your checking account, and if that fails, withdraw from your savings account instead.

 ## 1. Overview